top of page

 • Canned goods

-3. Artificial Flavors and Additives: This group includes items that have artificial flavors, colors, and other additives to enhance taste and appearance.
+• Artificial Flavors and Additives: Items with artificial flavors, colors, and other additives to enhance taste and appearance.
 Common examples are:

 • Sugary cereals